-In addition to Suzuki teaching, Renée earned her certification as an Advanced Fiddle Teacher of the Mark O’Connor Method after studying directly with Mark O’Connor in Manhattan by special invitation.
-She has taught violin, viola, and cello lessons for thirteen years, and plays primarily violin (classical, baroque, and fiddle) as well as cello.
-Renée established & directed the orchestra program at The Heritage School (Georgia) before moving to Boulder, CO, where she currently teaches strings at Parlando School of Musical Arts.
+In addition to Suzuki teaching, Renée earned her certification as an Advanced Fiddle Teacher of the Mark O’Connor Method after studying with O’Connor in Manhattan by special invitation.
+She has taught violin, viola, and cello lessons for nearly 15 years, and plays primarily violin (classical & baroque).
+Renée established & directed the orchestra program at The Heritage School (Georgia) before moving to Boulder, CO.
+She has a full studio of private students and is currently on faculty at Parlando School of Musical Arts in Boulder.

 Renée has been featured in violin master classes with Vadim Gluzman, Matt Albert, Stephen Rose, Peter Otto, Haroutune Bedelian, Augustine Hadelich, Frank Almond, and the Takacs & Miami String Quartets and has played under such conductors as David Zinman, Peter Oundjian, Leonard Slatkin, James de Priest, Jaap van Zweden, Michael Stern, David Robertson, Robert Spano, Andrey Boreyko, Thomas Søndergard, and Marin Alsop.